StephanieML/CSI-2018-Pliny/docs/team.md

 Our team's [repository](https://github.com/HCMID/plinius).

-Richard and Michael will explain some of the work they've been doing this summer, which they're noting on their [project blog](link).
+Richard and Michael will explain some of the work they've been doing this summer, which they're noting on their [project website](https://hcmid.github.io/plinius/).